tb0hdan/remote-debugger-mcp/README.md

 ## Running the Server

-You need to build it once using the following command:
+Build it once using the following command:

 ```bash
 make
 ```